-Students who are 23 years old or older do not need to submit SAT or ACT scores.
+Applicants with a high school GPA of 2.50 or higher are exempt from submitting SAT or ACT scores.
+Applicants 23 years old or older are exempt from submitting SAT or ACT scores.
+Applicants who hold a GED® are exempt from submitting SAT or ACT scores.
 (SAT and/or ACT scores do affect placement into English and Math.
 Students without such scores will automatically be placed in the basic English and basic Math courses, but such placement may be challenged by taking a competency exam.
 See blow under "Competency and Placement Testing.")